 About this recipe

-Our recipe is very close to any other you may find around the country, as there is little variation in how it's made.
-You can add less or more sugar, to taste, and use any other sweetener you like, just bear in mind that some sweeteners may change its flavor.
+Our recipe is very close to any other you may find around the country, as there is slight variations in how it's made.
+You can add less or more sugar, to taste, and use any other sweetener you like; just bear in mind that some sweeteners may change its flavor.

 Check our other Dominican batida recipes for more tropical goodness.